ruancomelli/ruancomelli/README.md

 At Sourcery, I contributed to building intelligent tools for developers:

-- 🔍 Developed a rules-based code review tool for automated code quality checks and fixes
-- 🤖 Built LLM-powered code review systems with sophisticated prompt engineering using LangChain
+- 🤖 Designed and implemented LLM-powered systems for automated code review and bug fixing
-- 🛠️ Created an automated bug fixing tool leveraging LLMs
-- 🔄 Implemented the GitHub bot infrastructure to react to repository events and trigger LLM workflows
-- 📊 Focused heavily on code quality both internally and as the goal of our products
+- 🔄 Re-architected and maintained an event-driven GitHub/GitLab bot infrastructure supporting natural language comment commands
+- 📝 Implemented automated PR titles and summaries; Mermaid diagram visualization; and security-focused reviews
+- 📊 Built evaluation datasets and scripts for AI-generated patches, using LangSmith for testing and observability
+- 🛠️ Improved our CLI, GitHub Actions, and IDE extensions to streamline workflows and increase adoption
+- ⚡ Led codebase modernization by replacing Black and PyLint with Ruff, making linting and formatting near-instantaneous
+- 🔍 Enhanced our static analysis engine and added linting and refactoring rules

 #### [Elint](https://www.elint.io/en) – _Tech Lead_ (2021)

-- 📄 Led development of document processing tools to extract information from scanned images and PDFs
+- 📄 Led a team in developing a proof-of-concept for automated PDF data extraction, successfully delivering a solution that was adopted by the client
-- 🔎 Implemented OCR solutions using Tesseract and state-of-the-art open-source models
+- 🔎 Architected and implemented a custom OCR solution that outperformed state-of-the-art commercial tools, including Google Vision, by combining Tesseract with modern open-source models
-- ☁️ Worked extensively with AWS infrastructure for document processing pipelines
+- ☁️ Designed and implemented serverless document processing pipelines using infrastructure-as-code

 #### [UFSC](https://ufsc.br) – _Master's in Mechanical Engineering_ (2019 – 2023)

 - 🧠 Applied deep learning to a computer vision problem in mechanical engineering
 - 🔥 Developed models to estimate heat flux in pool boiling experiments
 - 📊 Implemented and optimized convolutional neural networks using Keras/TensorFlow and AutoKeras
-- 🔝 Pushed the state of the art in pool boiling heat transfer estimation
+- 🔝 Pushed the state of the art in pool boiling heat transfer estimation:
+  - Reduced prediction error by 73%-80%
+  - Optimized CNN architecture 73%-96% smaller than previous state-of-the-art
+  - Processed 200,000+ boiling images across four heating surfaces
 - 📝 Published research: [Thesis](https://repositorio.ufsc.br/bitstream/handle/123456789/249851/PEMC2305-D.pdf?sequence=1&isAllowed=y) | [Paper](https://doi.org/10.1016/j.applthermaleng.2024.124040) | [Code Repository](https://github.com/ruancomelli/boiling-learning) | [Thesis Repository](https://github.com/ruancomelli/masters-thesis)

 ---